Initial Semantics for Reduction Rules: Relative monads and modules thereon

-\begin{example}[Simply--Typed Lambda Calculus as Relative Monad on $\TDelta{T}$] Let be the set of types of the simply--typed lambda calculus.
+\begin{exa}[Simply--typed lambda calculus as relative monad on $\TDelta{T}$] In this example, we consider $\TDelta{T} : \TS{T} \to \TP{T}$.
+In the \coq code shown here, \lstinline!Type! plays the role of $\Set$.
+Let be the set of types of the simply--typed lambda calculus.
 Consider the set family of simply--typed lambda terms over $\TLCTYPE$, indexed by typed contexts:

-Here the context \lstinline!V + s! is the context \lstinline!V! extended by a fresh variable of type \lstinline!s! --- the variable that is bound by the constructor \lstinline!Abs! (cf.\ also \autoref{sec:deriv_and_fibre}).
-We leave the object type arguments implicit and write $\lambda M$ and $M(N)$ for $\Abs M$ and $\App M N$, respectively.
+Here the context \lstinline!V + s! is the context \lstinline!V! extended by a fresh variable of type \lstinline!s!---the variable that is bound by the constructor \lstinline!Abs! (cf.\ also Section\ \ref{sec:deriv_and_fibre}).
+We leave the object type arguments implicit and write $\lambda M$ and $MN$ for $\Abs M$ and $\App M N$, respectively.
 We equip each set $\TLC(V)(t)$ of lambda terms over context $V$ of object type $t$ with a preorder taken as the reflexive--transitive closure of the relation generated by the rule

 and its propagation into subterms.
 This defines a monad $\TLC_{\beta}$ from families of sets to families of preorders over the functor $\TDelta{T}$,

 The family $\we^{\TLC}$ is given by the constructor $\Var$, and the substitution map